Neuroeconomics Summer School

 -

-08:15 Registration + Grab & Go Breakfast 08:45 Introduction & Welcome with Organisation 09:00 Speaker:
+08:45 Introduction & Welcome with Organisation 09:00 Speaker:

 Ilian Mihov, the Rausing Chaired Professor of Economic and Business Transformation, INSEAD, Singapore

-“Axiomatic approaches to economics”12:30 Lunch break 13:30 Speaker:
+“Axiomatic Approaches to Economics”12:30 Lunch break 13:30 Speaker:

 Paul Glimcher, Neuroeconomist, Neuroscientist, Psychologist, Economist and Scholar; Julius Silver Professor of Neural Science; Director of NYU Langone Health’s Neuroscience Institute, USA